hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 #### Azure Data Lake Generation 1

-Provide the following properties using `FileSourceBuilder#withOption` method on the source builder:
+Provide the following properties using `FileSourceBuilder#option` method on the source builder:

 ```text